Double-faced white dwarfs and the magnetic inhibition of convection: Introduction

 Much of our empirical understanding of white dwarf spectral evolution comes from measuring the ratio of spectral types as a function of effective temperature for large white dwarf samples \citep{Bedard2024,Kilic2025}.
 The emerging class of double-faced white dwarfs \citep{Caiazzo2023,Moss2024,Moss2025,BedardTremblay2025,Cheng2025} may offer a complementary -- more direct -- route to probe spectral evolution.\footnote{\citet{Caiazzo2023} sparked the current interest in double-faced white dwarfs, though a few other members of this class were identified decades ago \citep[e.g.][]{Achilleos1992,Pereira2005}.} These white dwarfs exhibit periodic variations in the strength of their hydrogen and helium lines, presumably modulated by the white dwarf's rotation.
 The most extreme specimen of the class \citep{Caiazzo2023} oscillates between a pure DA (hydrogen) and a pure DB (helium) spectrum, although a very light ($\sim10^{-19}\,\msun$) hydrogen envelope with varying thickness may actually be covering the entire surface \citep{BedardTremblay2025}.
 In any case, double-faced white dwarfs seem to be characterized by an inhomogeneous distribution of hydrogen across their surface.
 As emphasized by \citet{BedardTremblay2025}, the hydrogen abundance (or thickness) does not necessarily vary between two hemispheres (as their name suggests); double-faced white dwarfs may instead have a different geometry, such as spots or polar caps and an equatorial belt with different compositions \citep{Beauchamp1993,Koester1994,Pereira2005,Moss2024,Moss2025}.

 Magnetic fields have been invoked early on as a possible explantation for the inhomogeneous surface distribution of double-faced white dwarfs \citep{Achilleos1992,Kidder1992}.
-Magnetic fields can suppress convection \citep[e.g.][]{Tremblay2015}, such that a difference in the magnetic field's strength or orientation across the surface can lead to an inhomogeneous hydrogen envelope in white dwarfs that are currently undergoing convective mixing or dilution \citep[see also][]{Caiazzo2023}.
+Magnetic fields can suppress convective energy transfer \citep[e.g.][]{Tremblay2015}, such that a difference in the magnetic field's strength or orientation across the surface may lead to an inhomogeneous hydrogen envelope in white dwarfs that are currently undergoing convective mixing or dilution \citep[see also][]{Caiazzo2023}.
 This hypothesis is supported by the fact that about half of the double-faced white dwarfs are confirmed to be magnetic \citep{Moss2025}, compared to only 1 per cent of DB white dwarfs in the \citet{Genest-BeaulieuBergeron2019} sample.
+However, \citet{BedardTremblay2025} also discuss alternative scenarios for double-faced white dwarf formation, some of which do not require a magnetic field.

-In this letter, we use the growing number of magnetic double-faced white dwarfs to quantify the effect of magnetism on white dwarf spectral evolution and to identify the origin of this intriguing class.
-Specifically, in Section \ref{sec:Bcrit} we compare the measured magnetic fields to the critical magnetic field required to inhibit convection as a function of the white dwarf's mass and effective temperature.
-In Section \ref{sec:criterion}, we demonstrate how a more subtle treatment of the criterion for convective instability may reconcile the theory with the observations.
+In this paper, we use the growing number of magnetic double-faced white dwarfs to quantify the effect of magnetism on white dwarf spectral evolution and to identify the origin of this intriguing class.
+Specifically, in Section \ref{sec:Bcrit} we compare the measured magnetic fields to the critical magnetic field required to inhibit convective energy transfer as a function of the white dwarf's mass and effective temperature, using a simple post-processing procedure.
+In Section \ref{sec:criterion}, we discuss the caveats in this simplistic approach, and compare the observations to a more accurate implementation of the criterion for convective instability.
 We summarize our conclusions in Section \ref{sec:conclusions}.